mongodb/chatbot/docs/docs/server/responses-api.md

 ## Guardrails

-The API features a few levels of guardrails to prevent use for irrelvant or malicious purposes.
+The API features a few levels of guardrails to prevent use for irrelevant or malicious purposes.
 For security reasons, you cannot configure or turn the guardrails off.

 Guardrails:

 1. **Input guardrail**: Before generating a response, the server runs a separate LLM call to check that all natural language input is relevant and not malicious.
 The input guardrail checks the `input` messages, `instructions` system prompt, and custom `tools`.
 1. **System prompt**: The system prompt used with all responses specifies that the model output should not speak negatively toward MongoDB and represent the company well.
-1. **LLM content filter**: The LLM API used by the Responses API has guardrails to make sure that the model does not respons to inappropriate or offensive content.
+1. **LLM content filter**: The LLM API used by the Responses API has guardrails to make sure that the model does not response to inappropriate or offensive content.

 ## Tracing and Storage